-- Check to see if your knee is over the ankle.
-For most people this is the healthiest position for the knee, however it is common for the knee to fall in towards the big toe side of the foot.
+- Check that your knee is stacked over the ankle.
+For most people this is the healthiest position for the knee, it is common for the knee to fall in towards the big toe side of the foot.

-- For more of a shoulder stretch and chest-opener you could also try sweeping the left arm behind the body and try reaching for the top of the right thigh.
+- For more of a shoulder stretch and chest-opener try sweeping the left arm behind the body, reaching for the top of the right thigh.